MicrosoftDocs/win32/desktop-src/NetMon2/specifying-a-filter-blob.md

 ---
-Description: 'When you select a registered network interface card (NIC) listed on a local computer, you can use a filter BLOB to disregard the NICs you are not interested in.' ms.assetid: 'fa87bb7d-c481-4eb1-b116-b22643a7c9da'
+Description: When you select a registered network interface card (NIC) listed on a local computer, you can use a filter BLOB to disregard the NICs you are not interested in. ms.assetid: fa87bb7d-c481-4eb1-b116-b22643a7c9da
-title: Specifying a Filter BLOB
+title: Specifying a Filter BLOB ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Specifying a Filter BLOB